jasminequah/dna_archival_storage/README.md

 ## TODOs
 * Validate both types of error simulation with real data we have synthesised & sequenced
 * Update error rates for basic simulation based on real data
-* Option to save intermediate FAST5 & FASTQ files for second simulation mode
 * Maybe get the posterior probabilities for each possible base?
-* Utils for error analysis